sjaehn/BOops/README.md

 by the steps parameter.
 Use mix for the phaser depth.
 You can add a stereo phase shift and / or a feedback.

+#### Ring modulator

+Set the modulator frequency and select the waveform from the menu.
+The amount of modulation is set using the ratio parameter (0 = full input signal, 1 = full modulator signal).

 ## What's new

 * Optional join consecutive pads